A model of the cubic connectedness locus: Laminations

-A \emph{chord} $\ol{ab}$ is a closed segment connecting points $a$, $b$ of the unit circle $\uc=\{z\in\C\,|\,|z|=1\}$.
-If $a=b$, then $\ol{ab}$ is \emph{degenerate}. \emph{Distinct} chords \emph{cross} if they intersect in $\disk$ (alternatively, they are called \emph{linked}).
+A \emph{chord} $\ol{ab}$ is a closed segment connecting points $a$, $b$ of the unit circle $\uc=\{z\in\C\,|\,|z|=1\}$ parameterized by their arguments (thus, we may write $\ol{\frac 13\frac 23}$ meaning the chord connecting the points $e^{2\pi i/3}$ and $e^{4\pi i/3}$).
+If $a=b$, then $\ol{ab}$ is a \emph{degenerate} chord. \emph{Distinct} chords \emph{cross} if they intersect in $\disk$ (alternatively, they are called \emph{linked}).
 Chords that do not cross are said to be \emph{unlinked}.
 Sets of chords are \emph{compatible} if chords from distinct sets do not cross.
 Write $\si_d$ for the self-map of $\uc$ that takes $z$ to $z^d$.
 A chord $\ol{ab}$ is ($\si_d$-) \emph{critical} if $\si_d(a)=\si_d(b)$.